rcapraro/cats-effect/README.md

-## Repository for the "Rock the JVM Cats Effect" Course Repository
+## Repository for the "Rock the JVM Cats Effect" Course